Danix002/GeoChat/README.md

 ## ✅ Goal

-Install a local MQTT broker accessible at `localhost:1883` to be used in apps or scripts.
+Install a local MQTT broker accessible at `localhost:1883`.

 ---